h-yoshikawa44/ch-button-component/README.md

 $ yarn dev
 ```

+## learned/improved
+- Basic usage of emotion
+- How to do a Grid layout
+- How to calculate the contrast ratio and make the text color suitable for the background color.
+- How to create a generic, small component from scratch without relying on a UI component library(It's still a very deep thing...)

 ## Acknowledgements

 <!-- This section should list any articles or add-ons/plugins that helps you to complete the project.
 This is optional but it will help you in the future.
 For exmpale -->